How to Support the Skin’s Natural Balance(And Why It Matters)

 • Influences your skin’s overall tone, texture, and resilience

-When the skin’s natural is balanced, skin feels smooth, and responds well to products.
-When it’s compromised, everything else can becomes harder: products sting, breakouts increase, and irritation becomes constant.
+When the skin’s natural balance is balanced, skin feels smooth and responds well to products.
+When it’s compromised, everything else can become harder: products sting, blemishes increase, and sensitivity may become constant.

 Signs Your Skin’s Protective Layer May Need Support